AlexanderMatveev2908/next-portfolio/public/markdown/mern_eat.md

 ## 🚀 Features

 - 🔐 **Secure Authentication**
-  Role-based login system for customers and restaurant owners with protected routes.
+  Role-based login system with protected routes for customers and restaurant staff.

 - 🏪 **Dynamic Restaurant Listings**
-  Real-time open/close status and detailed views for each restaurant, including image galleries and menus.
+  Real-time open/close status and full restaurant profiles with menus and image galleries.

-- 🍔 **Menu & Product Management**
+- 🍔 **Menu & Stock Management**
-  Each restaurant offers:

-  - Full product menus
-  - Photo galleries
-  - Live stock tracking to prevent out-of-stock orders
+  Each product tracks individual stock levels to prevent out-of-stock orders.

 - 💳 **Stripe Integration**
-  Fast, secure, and reliable online payments.
+  Online payments are handled securely using Stripe’s API.

-- 💸 **Promo Code & Discount Engine**
+- 💸 **Discount Engine**
-  Supports coupons and promotional codes at checkout with automatic validation.
+  Supports promo codes and coupons at checkout with real-time validation.

-- 🛒 **Persistent Cart**
+- 🛒 **Persistent Client-Side Cart**
-  Client-side cart with `localStorage` fallback keeps items saved even when users are not logged in.
+  Cart state is maintained via `localStorage` to support non-authenticated users and refreshes.

+This application was built entirely from scratch, including frontend architecture, backend logic, data modeling, and third-party integrations.